Here are the absolute basics to getting started in the app.

 Signing Up/Logging In

-Hopefully most of you are already Signed Up and Logged In, but for those of you who’re really just getting started, we’ll touch on this really quick.
+Most of you are already signed up and logged in, but for those of you who’re really just getting started, we’ll touch on this quickly.

-When you boot up Runkeeper for the first time, you’ll see the Sign up screen, where you can sign up using Facebook and e-mail or, if you’re on Android, Google+.
-If you’ve already got an account, just hit Log In in the top right corner, and sign in that way!
+When you open the ASICS Runkeeper app for the first time, you’ll see the Sign Up screen, where you can sign up using Apple, Facebook, and e-mail or, if you’re on Android, Google+.
+If you’ve already got an account, just hit Log In on the bottom screen, and sign in that way!

 The Start Screen